-When you first come to our clinic, you may see several members of the treatment team, either individually or in a group, all on the same day.
-Our specialists hold regular team meetings to review treatment plans for patients and determine the best way to handle people who have more complicated tumors.
+When you first come to our clinic, you may see several members of the treatment team, either individually or in a group, often all on the same day.
+Our specialists hold regular team meetings to review treatment plans for patients and determine the best way to help people who have more complicated tumors.
 This approach gives you the most sophisticated care available for acoustic neuroma today.

 Observation Period for Acoustic Neuroma

 Sometimes, we don’t recommend that people get treatment for acoustic neuroma right away.
 Instead, we recommend that you start a plan of regular visits with us.
 This usually involves getting periodic MRI scans to monitor the tumor.
-If the acoustic neuroma changes in size or your symptoms get worse, we may talk to you about starting surgery or radiation therapy.
+If the acoustic neuroma changes in size or your symptoms get worse, we may talk to you about undergoing surgery or starting radiation therapy.